masa-finance/docs/docs/welcome-to-masa/welcome-to-masa.md

 - [**Miner Quickstart**](/docs/masa-subnet/miner/intro)

-:::info
+:::tip

 Masa operates on Bittensors Subnet 42 (SN42).
-You can view the network statistics and performance at [Taostats Subnet 42](https://x.taostats.io/subnet/42).
+You can view the network statistics and performance at [Taostats Subnet 42](https://taostats.io/subnets/42/metagraph).

 :::